 If it's ANC you're after, the PI7s have it in spades: in the true wireless sector, it's noise cancelling good enough that Bowers & Wilkins has Sony not only worried but beaten.
 Our 2021 T3 Award winners for both Best Headphones and Best True Wireless Earbuds earned that distinction through superior sound, that super-refined ANC, and a feel which exudes pure luxury: the top-end feel of the Bowers & Wilkins PI7s hits you immediately and doesn't go away.

-They do have their slight issues, in that the battery is bettered by some competitors and the price is enough to make you weep.
+They do have their slight issues, in that the battery is bettered by most competitors and the price is enough to make you weep.
 And if you're small-eared, their somewhat bulky design (which packs in some serious drivers) may be more than you can handle in terms of fit.
 But outside that, and even considering that, the PI7s are the best luxury wireless ear buds out there – read our full Bowers & Wilkins PI7 review for more gushing about the audio quality.

 If you own an Android phone, and more specifically a Samsung Galaxy, then the Samsung Galaxy Buds 2 should be towards the top of your list.

 They work seamlessly with other Galaxy devices whether that's by adding a handy widget to your phone's home screen or letting you switch between devices without having to do a thing.

 The bean-shaped design will either win you over or it will turn you off them completely, but if you do love it then they come in a few cool colours: Olive, Graphite, Lavender and White.

 The touch controls are some of the most effective there are, while the noise-cancelling technology does a great job at keeping you immersed in your music.
 In the Samsung Galaxy Buds 2 review, we found that "everything about them works well, very well in fact, if you ignore the average battery life."

 Bag a saving on your purchase with one of our Samsung discount codes.